nrfconnect/sdk-nrf/doc/nrf/ug_matter_creating_accessory.rst

 When an event is dequeued, the application calls the event handler function.
 Because you have added new events, you must implement the corresponding handlers.

-To add a new event handler, complete the following steps:
+To add new event handlers, complete the following steps:

-1. Edit the :file:`src/app_task.cpp` file like follows:
+1. Edit the :file:`src/app_task.cpp` file as follows:

    .. code-block:: C++